How to grow a yucca plant

 Growing yucca plants: problem solving

-Yellow leaves are normal on the lower leaves – they will die back and fall naturally, giving the plant a palm-like appearance over time.
-You can gently pull or cut the leaves away.
-If there are yellow leaves all over the plant you have probably under or over watered it.
+Yellow leaves Yellowing is normal on lower leaves – they will die back and fall naturally, giving the plant a palm-like appearance over time.
+You can gently pull off the leaves or cut them off.
+If there are yellow leaves all over the plant, you will have either overwatered it or not given it enough water.

-Brown leaf tips are due to erratic watering.
+Brown leaf tips This is usually due to erratic watering.
 You can cut these off, but don't cut into green growth, otherwise they'll reappear.

-A rotting stem is due to overwatering, and is more likely to happen in winter.
+Rotting stems This is due to overwatering and is more likely to happen in winter.
 Yuccas do not enjoy sitting in cold, wet compost, so reduce watering.
 If the problem has spread too far, you may not be able to save the plant.

-Mealybugs may be a problem – look out for insects that look like white, fluffy blobs on the undersides of leaves.
+Mealybugs You may find insects that look like white, fluffy blobs.
+These are mealybugs and are usually found on the undersides of leaves.
 Wipe them off with a damp cloth or cotton bud that has been soaked in an insecticide that contains fatty acids or plant oils.
 Keep checking the leaves, as mealybugs can be hard to eradicate.

-You may also spot scale insects – small, brown sap sucking insects that are around 6mm long.
-Wipe off as with a cotton bud or cloth soaked with an insecticide containing fatty acids.
+Scale insects You may also spot scale insects, which are small, brown, sap-sucking insects that are around 6mm long.
+Wipe them off with a cotton bud or cloth soaked with an insecticide containing fatty acids.

 Advice for buying yucca

-Here's our guide to buying a yucca plant, including where to buy yucca.- Make sure you have the right spot in your home for a yucca – yuccas do best in bright light and can cope with some sunshine.
-Avoid growing a yucca in shady conditions.
-Avoid the sharper-leaved variety, Yucca aloifolia, if you have children or are planning on planting at eye level.
+- Make sure you have the right spot in your home for a yucca – yuccas do best in bright light and can cope with some sunshine but don't place them in shady conditions.
+Avoid the sharper-leaved variety, Yucca aloifolia, if you have children or are planning on positioning it at eye level.

 Where to buy yucca plants online